thvlio/project-hunter-public/README.md

 ## Conclusion and Future Work

 In the previous research project, the best cross-validation accuracy achieved with a dataset with 291 samples was 71.81%.
-Now, with 1560 samples and better knowledge of the problem and NLP architectures, a cross-validation accuracy of 81.86% was achieved with a multilingual model.
-The higher cross-validation and model training scores indicate that dataset and model improvements could be made in a future research project and with a larger dataset, more accuracy and more generalization skills can be achieved.
+Now, with 1158 samples and better knowledge of the problem and NLP architectures, a cross-validation accuracy of 76.94% was achieved with a multilingual model.
+The comparatively higher cross-validation and model training scores indicate that dataset and model improvements could be made in a future research project and with a larger dataset, more accuracy and more generalization skills can be achieved.

 Possibilities: